aarondcohen/id128/README.md

 Setting `time` to `null` or `undefined` triggers the default behavior.
 `time` can be given either as a `Date` object or epoch milliseconds (milliseconds since January 1st, 1970).
-For times prior to the epoch or after approximately August 2nd, 10889, throws `InvalidSeed`.
+For times prior to the epoch or after approximately August 2nd, 10889, throws `InvalidEpoch`.
 This is provided mostly for unit tests.

 ## Byte Format